Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Sign up for work-study.
 The Federal Work-Study Program allows you to work a campus job to cover part of your tuition.

 - Interest-free student loans.
-Several foundations and nonprofits offer student loans with no interest or fees to applicants with exceptional need or merit.
+Several foundations and nonprofits offer interest- and fee-free student loans to applicants with exceptional need or merit.

 - Live at home.
 You’ll save on room and board by staying in your parent’s house, even for a year.